A B O U T /

 I spent a winter in Utah, tattooing, snowboarding, learning design programs and creating graphics for snowboard companies including Glissade and Third Drawer.
 Then, in 2000, I moved up to Ashland, Oregon, getting my Bachelors of Fine Arts with a focus in Painting and Graphic Design at Southern Oregon University.
 Pursuing more of this “formal” education really broadened my exposure to art.
 I opened my studies outside of painting and design, exploring sculpture, ceramics, and printmaking.
 I think this diversity really shaped me as an artist, allowing me to see the possibilities outside of an easel.
 Living in Oregon exposed me to a new environment as well.
 It was around this time I really noticed how much my surroundings impacted my art.
 The pure and natural beauty of the Pacific Northwest inspired me to focus on a more natural subject matter, free from anything manmade.

 This theme continued when I moved to Portland, Oregon after graduating college in 2003.
 I was such a great city at that time.
 The people, the vibe, the greenery, the beer and all the weird, it was hard to beat.
 Surfing in the Northwest is truly an experience.
-Many times you’ll just wish you have somebody to paddle out with.
+Many times you’ll just wish you had somebody to paddle out with.
 The ocean is powerful, frigid, murky and as sharky as it gets.
 The coastline seems so raw, so natural and so ancient.
 Some of those sessions will stay with me until the day I die, there’s nothing quite like scoring perfect barrels all to yourself in front of a cliff covered in giant Sitka Spruce.
 If you look at my work from my days in Portland you might feel the mystique of the ocean and the serenity of the rain.

-Living in Portland was an amazing time, I was surrounded with great friends and started working remotely as the only Graphic Designer for a start-up based in LA.
+Living in Portland was an amazing time, I was surrounded with great friends and started working remotely as the only Graphic Designer for a start-up, based in LA.
 In 2005 the company started growing fast and, while it was exciting to be a part of, I reluctantly left my friends in Portland and made the move to LA to become the Art Director and a partner at the company.
 For the first time in my life I had a “job.”
 The work load was pretty intense… far more than I can ever imagine doing again.
 The momentum wasn’t stopping, and neither were we.
 I should have bought stock in coffee and Redbull at the time.
 I had no time to surf or sleep, and even though I was living in Santa Monica, I felt like I hadn’t been in the water in ages.
 I was actually painting a lot, staying up into the wee hours doing some art therapy to cope with my insane work schedule.

 Looking at my artwork from this time, you can tell that the ocean wasn’t where I was spending my days.
 My work was more abstract, compiled with lots of my tribal faces and bizarre compositions of natural elements.
 It was loose and unique… I like the work I created in LA.
 It was expression and discovery all at once.
 I felt like I was having some success in the local art scene, selling lots of art and showing at infamous underground spots including The Hive, Cannibal Flower, and Thinkspace Gallery.